hallvardnmbu/ecosystem/docs/future.rst

 * Overpopulation.

-Great possibility of death if there are more than X animals in the same cell.
+Certain possibility of death if there are more than X animals in the same cell.

 * Sickness.